 A couple of weeks back I started the upgrade from Windows Home Server to Windows Server 2012 Essentials.
 I never bothered moving to Windows Home Server 2011, the lack of Drive Extender was the deal breaker for me.
-But with WHSv1 falling out of support, it had to be done, that plus all the drives were almost full, which was having a noticeable impact on performance sometimes.
+But with WHSv1 falling out of support, it had to be done, that plus all the drives were almost full, which was having a noticeable impact on performance sometimes, so time to do something about it.
+Plus getting something a bit more modern was much desired!

 For background I put together the current box from an Asus T3-P5G31 around 2008 or 2009, does the job nicely, small and compact.
 Only downside is there's only space for two 3.5 inch drives, I have a third in the 5 1/4 inch bay.
 I was running it with a 1TB, 1.5TB and 2TB drives.